mattficke/cunningham/README.md

 * There is not full separation of concerns in the models, views, and controllers.
 In particular, there is an API call in the `feeds/index` view that should be moved to the controller if at all possible.

 * The layout does not work well on mobile

+* User authentication needs to be tightened up.
+Right now it doesn't ask for password confirmation, and doesn't display any info about what went wrong if there was an error during registration or sign-in

+* Signing up should also sign you in, this shouldn't be two steps